hunterhughes96/CIT/readme.md

 The intended audience is iPhone owners, especially those that consider themselves "not tech savvy".

-Remember, before you restore your phone, you <u>must absolutely</u> know your apple ID and password associated with the phone, as it will prompt you for it before allowing you back into your device.
+Remember, before you restore your phone, you <u>**must absolutely know your apple ID and password associated with the phone</u>**, as it will prompt you for it before allowing you back into your device.

 ## First Step